wp-plugins/auction-nudge/readme.txt

 /* To display Your eBay Feedback */
 <?php an_feedback(); ?>`

-Multiple <a target="_blank" href="http://www.auctionnudge.com/your-ebay-ads">Your eBay Ads</a> code snippets can be generated on the Auction Nudge website and pasted directly into your theme files.
+Multiple <a target="_blank" href="https://www.auctionnudge.com/your-ebay-ads">Your eBay Ads</a> code snippets can be generated on the Auction Nudge website and pasted directly into your theme files.

 == Frequently Asked Questions ==

-Refer to the full Auction Nudge <a target="_blank" href="http://www.auctionnudge.com/help">help/FAQ page</a> for much more help.
+You can <a href="https://wordpress.org/plugins/auction-nudge/installation/">watch the plugin tutorial</a> or refer to the full Auction Nudge <a target="_blank" href="https://www.auctionnudge.com/help">help/FAQ page</a> for much more help.

 = How do I add Auction Nudge to my pages / posts? =